Profile

 Science Communications Manager

-As the Science Communications Manager for AstraZeneca BioPharmaceuticals R&D, I created, managed and delivered web and social media campaigns to disseminate high-impact science publications from pharmaceutical industry leaders to the public.
+As the Science Communications Manager for AstraZeneca BioPharmaceuticals R&D, I created, managed and delivered campaigns to disseminate high-impact science publications from pharmaceutical industry leaders to the public.

-Alongside writing and editing, I developed videos, infographics, and evergreen web content, and managed agency partners to deliver engaging and effective on-brand communications materials.
-Additionally, I worked with industry leaders and design agencies to refresh BioPharmaceuticals R&D brand material and update communications collateral, such as the Biopharmaceuticals R&D eBrochure, in close alignment with agreed corporate messaging.
+Alongside writing and editing, I developed press releases, videos, infographics, and evergreen web content, and managed agency partners to deliver engaging and effective on-brand communications materials.
+Additionally, I worked with industry leaders and design agencies to refresh BioPharmaceuticals R&D brand material and update communications collateral, like the Biopharmaceuticals R&D eBrochure, in close alignment with agreed corporate messaging.

 In November of 2021, during the unveiling of AstraZeneca's new state-of-the-art R&D building, the Discovery Centre, I coordinated the showcase of the Bioscience Lab: a hub for AstraZeneca's most cutting-edge developments.
 I orchestrated the reveal and demonstration of four breakthrough technologies to VVIP guests and stakeholders, including government representatives and His Royal Highness King Charles III.